LearnByCloning/LearnJava/01_Basics/01_Labs/02_Arrays/README.md

 ### Quick Quiz:
 - Do arrays have a limit in how big they can get?
 What is that limit?
 - What are some issues with arrays?
+(Come back to this question in future lessons, what has been added to this list?)